 Although one can never say with certainty if a situation like this is going to happen again in the future, the companies included in the index today are much more viable than those listed in 2000 and the years leading up to it.
 Thus, a market downturn is not likely to be as bad.
 For example, during the financial meltdown of 2008 the Nasdaq 100 index went from a peak of 2213.86 on November 2nd, 2007 to a low of 1064.70 on March 6th 2009 which represents a drop of -51.9%.

 Including these extreme case scenarios in the backtesting modeling process offers the advantage of having a strategy that is better suited for market crashes.
-However this comes at a cost as slow and steady up trending markets such as those of 2003 and 2013 are not taken advantage of as they are not picked up by the system.
+However this comes at a cost as more common market conditions are not fully taken advantage of.

 To mitigate this effect one can exclude extreme periods from the modelling process and give more weighting to more recent market conditions.
 This was done by backtesting the strategy over the last 11 years, from 2006 to 2016.
 Doing so one generates different strategy parameters that are more suited to moderate market conditions.
 We use these parameters for the NQ Long II.

-A second look at the performance tables for the NQ Long II strategy shows that it just about broke even in the first 10 years, from 1999 to 2007.
-This is much better than the index which has a loss of -$34,195 over the same period but not as good as the NQ Long I which had a gain of $37,651 over the same period.
+A second look at the performance tables for the NQ Long II strategy shows that it had a small gain in the first 8 years, from 2001 to 2008.
+This is much better than the index which has a loss of -$4,704 over the same period but not as good as the NQ Long I which had a gain of $18,781 over the same period.

-- If you think that another 2000 scenario is unlikely then you might favor NQ Long II.
-This strategy was almost flat in 2008 which was a strong down market but also took advantage of a strong up-trending market such as 2013 and 2014.
+- If you think that another 2001 or 2008 scenario is unlikely then you might favor NQ Long II.
+This strategy had a loosing year in 2008 which was a strong down market but more than made it up in 2013 and 2015 which were strong up-trending markets.

 - On the other hand, if you think that the recent bull market is close to being done and we might be in for another downturn soon, then you might prefer NQ Long I as it does better in down markets.